dscalzi/Nebula/README.md

   * If not provided fabric will not be enabled.
   * You can provide either `latest` or `recommended` to use the latest/recommended version of fabric.

+> [!NOTE]
+> Forge and fabric cannot be used together on the same server.
+This command will fail if both are provided.

 >
 > Example Usage
 >